panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 type: post
 ---

 Functions are the small pieces of logic that tied toghether form applications.
-If you write applications in TypeScript, you must know how to type your functions.
+If you write applications in TypeScript, you must know how to type functions.
 Let's learn how to do that.

 <TableOfContents maxLevel={1} />